bdaylor13/24s-project-boilerplate-data-dawgz/README.md

-# MySQL + Flask Boilerplate Project

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
-1. A MySQL 8 container for obvious reasons
-1. A Python Flask container to implement a REST API
-1. A Local AppSmith Server

-## How to setup and start the containers
-**Important** - you need Docker Desktop installed

-1. Clone this repository.
+DataDawgz: Claire Stewart, Brady Daylor, Sam Caron, Lucas Tolman

+Roamify:
+Our product is a travel booking site that takes hotel price, transportation efficiency, and travel preferences into account in order to determine the best travel option for a customer.
+We will utilize an API that has data on hotels, flights, taxis, prices, and filtering.
+The website will include a filtering system that allows you to filter by location preference, as well as general price ranges for the entire trip or specific segments.
+The website will be easily accessible to all types of customers, ranging from single travelers to families, or business partners.

+To build/start the containers:
+- clone the project to your machine
-1. Create a file named `db_root_password.txt` in the `secrets/` folder and put inside of it the root password for MySQL.
+- create a db_password.txt and db_root_password.txt file in the secrets folder
-1. Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the a non-root user named webapp.
+- write passwords inside both of the txt files
-1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
+- in the terminal, navigate to the folder of the project
-1. Build the images with `docker compose build`
-1. Start the containers with `docker compose up`.
-To run in detached mode, run `docker compose up -d`.
+- use the command 'docker compose up -d' to build the containers